quantumlib/Cirq/docs/install.md

 ## Installation

 **Note** In its current pre-release state, Cirq can only be installed from  source.
-When Cirq is launched publically, installing using pip will make this process much easier (essentially it will just be ```pip install cirq```).
+When Cirq is launched publicly, installing using pip will make this process much easier (essentially it will just be ```pip install cirq```).
 Also note that the instructions below are only for installing Cirq with Python 3.x.

 ### Install on Mac or Ubuntu

-We recommend using [Virualenv](https://virtualenv.pypa.io/en/stable/) when working with Cirq.
-Vitualenv creates a Python environment isolated form other Python installations.
+We recommend using [Virtualenv](https://virtualenv.pypa.io/en/stable/) when working with Cirq.
+Vitualenv creates a Python environment isolated from other Python installations.
 This isolation ensures that other Python environment's dependencies or configurations do not interfere with the environment you have created to work with Cirq.